ninewise/dissertation/on-the-side/applications.md

 ### A Home Brew Taxonomic Analysis Pipeline {#section:homebrew}

-While the preconfigured pipelines make running the UMGAP relatively easy, there are only six of them.
+While the preconfigured pipelines make running UMGAP relatively easy, there are only six of them.
 Part of the reason for using a pipeline is to allow composing many diverse metagenomic pipelines with the same set of tools.
 This section builds up a custom pipeline, demonstrating how all tools work together.

 The first 3 reads of the same dataset as in \ref{section:preconf} will be used.
 This is a paired-end dataset, stored in two FASTQ files.